Rodriguez scores 3 TDs, Kentucky routs South Carolina 41-18

 A source close to the coaching search told The Associated Press on Saturday night that Shane Beamer will be hired to take over the program.
 The person spoke to the AP on the condition of anonymity because South Carolina has not yet made the hire official.
 Beamer is the son of former Virginia Tech coach Frank Beamer and served on the Gamecocks’ staff from 2007-2010 under former coach Steve Spurrier.

+Said Bobo, “We’ll get back and we’ll talk to administration and see where we go from here as a staff in the direction that they give us.”

 Looking to halt a two-game slide and remain in consideration for the postseason, the Wildcats (4-6, 4-6 Southeastern Conference) scored on five of their first seven possessions to lead 27-3 at halftime.
-Their highest first-half output this season was aided by 10 points off two of their three takeaways, including two fumble recoveries by Jordan Wright.
+Their highest first-half output this season was aided by 10 points off two of their four takeaways, including two fumble recoveries by Jordan Wright.

 Kentucky’s first drive helped set the tone as they took over after a missed Gamecocks field goal and drove 75 yards for Matt Ruffolo’s 22-yard field goal.
 He later added one from 41 yards.